Euchie23/SquidStock/notebooks/Temporal_CPUE_Analysis/README.md

-# 🗺️ The Navogation Course — Temporal CPUE Analysis
+# 🗺️ The Navigation Course — Temporal CPUE Analysis

 ## 📘 Executive Summary
 This notebook establishes the analytical foundation for exploring temporal dynamics in *Illex argentinus* catch data (2000–2020).
 It introduces clean, reproducible workflows to analyze Catch Per Unit Effort (CPUE), track inter-annual shifts, and link them to environmental drivers such as sea Water Temperature, sea surface height (SSH), chlorophyll-a, and fishing depth.